chr0mag/linux-wireless-router/README.md

 Notes
 =====
 * This configuration assumes IPv6 is disabled.
 You can do this using kernel parameter *ipv6.disable=1*.
-* For the LED configuration to work you need a recent-ish (>4.16) kernel.
+* For the LED configuration to work you need a recent (>=5.1) kernel.
 * No services are available on the WAN/public facing interface.
 Only DHCP, DNS and SSH are available on the LAN side.
-* Both wireless APs and 2 of the wireless NICs are bridged and represent the local LAN.
+* Both wireless APs and 2 of the wired NICs are bridged and represent the local LAN.
 Bridge traffic is then NAT'd to provide internet access.
 * The remaining wired NIC is public facing and obtains it's IP from your ISP via DHCP.
 * Unbound is configured to block ad domains for the entire network.
 If you notice services that are no longer accessible check the list in */etc/unbound/ad_servers* and comment out the relevant domain.